eddie-an/Wordle-clone/README.md

 * The use of `fetch` function to call an API endpoint.
 * CSS styling
 * HTML Document Object Model
+* Creating an locally hosted API using Java and SpringBoot

 ---
 # Gameplay